 8. How Long Am I Willing to Wait to Get What I Want?

 If you’re frustrated that your partner isn’t ready to take the relationship to the next level—whether that’s moving in together, getting engaged, or getting married—ask yourself if you need that right now or if you’re willing to wait.
+How long is too long to wait for someone?
+That’s up to you.
 If it’s now or never, an ultimatum is appropriate.

 But if you’d feel comfortable with things taking a little longer than you’d like, ask yourself whether your partner seems to be on track to becoming ready for this step.
 If they are, give it time rather than trying to force it now.